iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 > Won't scan my ID can't use this<br> :date: __2021-04-29 14:41:15__

 > Piece of garbage app.
 Keeps requiring you to scan the barcode on the back of your drivers license.
 Even following the directions and setting the phone and card on level stationary surfaces and lining them up to eliminate hand shake it won't scan.<br> :date: __2021-04-28 20:01:08__

-> Couldn't recover old account.
-Zero help from the application, spent 2.5hrs in the chat room with no answer, will not send username in the email that is setup, forced to setup a whole new email to use the application.<br> :date: __2021-04-27 00:59:52__

-> Doesn't work<br> :date: __2021-04-25 16:06:30__

-> Always says system down<br> :date: __2021-04-24 21:18:07__

-> Such a hard time logging into the app after downloading onto another phone.
-Facial recognition finally worked after more than 20 attempts.
-Won't upload my new current fishing/hunting license.
-If you're able to upload your drivers license than that is all the app is good for.
-Many places 21+ will not accept damaged ID cards so this app comes in handy if you have a damaged license or ID and need to get in somewhere.<br> :date: __2021-04-24 14:29:37__

-> I installed this app for the digital id and you can't use it without "authenticating" with a selfie that is impossible to match to the dmv database.
-No matter how many pictures I try it won't match to the picture taken by the dmv earlier today, there is no other way to prove I am who I say I am.<br> :date: __2021-04-23 00:00:37__

-> Useless<br> :date: __2021-04-22 22:51:43__